renzon/inferenceSampleApp/README.md

 # Roboflow inferencejs sample app (realtime video processing)

+## Overview

+This is a sample application demonstrates how easy it is to integrate Roboflow's video capabilities in your own sloutions.

+It showcases how you can stream a video from your webcam through your custom computer vision workflows and display the result on your web application in realtime.

 ## How to run

 * add your Roboflow API key to the `.env` file